Bishal-Pahari/JavascriptSnippets/README.md

-# React Snippets Repository
+# Javascript Snippets Repository

 ## Overview

-Welcome to the React Snippets Repository!
-This repository contains a collection of useful React code snippets.
+Welcome to the Javascript Snippets Repository!
+This repository contains a collection of useful Javascript(React, Vanilla) code snippets.